xavier506/Xsite/README.md

 # Xsite
+## A fast and simple way to make a website
 WDI Final Project

 ## App description
 Facebook Open Graph contains many small businesses' most important information required for acquiring new customers via a website, especially if search engines understand the various components of a page.
-By creating a website for small businesses we can improve the presentation and search engine placement of local businesses' data.
+By creating a website for small businesses using the information available on Facebook , we can improve the presentation and search engine placement of local businesses' data.
-This app will utilize the mechanism provided by  Schema.org a more detail about particular entities on the page, which could be populated automatically via the Facebook open graph API
+This app will utilize the structured data mechanism provided by Schema.org, which is populated automatically via the Facebook open graph API

 For example, a page about a local business could include some or all of the following fields: